 Generally slow and sluggish, Nurse sharks spend much of their time resting on the bottom of the ocean.
 Nurse sharks have been observed resting on the bottom with their bodies supported on their fins, possibly providing a false shelter for crustaceans which they then ambush and eat.
 If it must move, the Nurse shark may even use its large front (or pectoral) fins to ‘walk’ along the ocean floor.

-Because the Nurse shark can pump water over its gills, it does not need to swim in order to breathe.
+Because the Nurse shark can pump water over its gills, it does not need to swim in order to breathe, like other sharks do.

 Unlike many sharks, the Nurse shark is non-migratory.
 The Nurse shark adapts to cold by becoming even less active.